slimphp/Slim/docs/routing-parameters.markdown

 If an optional route segment is omitted from the HTTP request, the default values in the callback signature are used instead.

 Currently, you can only use optional route segments in situations like the example above where each route segment is subsequently optional.
-You may find this feature unstable when used in other scenarios unlike the one demonstrated above.
+You may find this feature unstable when used in scenarios different from the example above.